shun4midx/FQ-HyperLogLog-Autocorrect/fq_hll_py/README.md

 | BK (ED <= 3)  | 3.816s              | 92.812s             |
 | SymSpell      | 0.515s + 0.996s     | 16.994s + 29.355s   | <- Build + Query time

+Inspired by how autocorrection on mobile devices offer top 3 suggestions, I have also implemented a top3 function.
+For **Top 3** results, where accuracy is counted for the number of queries that have one correct answer in the top 3 suggested results, FQ-HLL was able to reach accuracies of **94~95%** and **75~76%** for `database.txt` and `20k_shun4midx.txt` respectively.
+The times they took are roughly 0.308s and 14.602s respectively.

 Given the relatively small memory usage yet huge accuracy and its potential to have LDP, FQ-HLL is something worth considering for autocorrection algorithms.